-The system comprises a few metal plates that bolt the four corners of the base to the concrete pad where the inverter sits.
+The system comprises a few metal strips that bolt the sides of the base to the concrete pad where the inverter sits.

-The figure below shows the shape of these strips and how they bolt onto the housing.
+The figure below shows the shape of these strips and how they bolt onto the enclosure.

 In order to avoid fixing problems, the base on which the inverter is fitted must be properly levelled.